epicentre-msf/simulated-data/README.md

-# Fake-data
+# Simulated-data
-Use this repo to be used to generate fake datasets for all kind of purposes within Epicentre (training, interviews, case-study ect...)
+Use this repo to be used to generate simulated datasets for all kind of purposes within Epicentre (training, interviews, case-study ect...)

 ## Moïssala Measles Outbreak